Bonnie-Jean grew up discussing politics and history at the dinner table. This diversity of viewpoints generates perspective.

 There are times when it’s a blessing to be an Independent.
 Being a Republican right now must be a nightmare.

-Republicans maintained power in Congress in 2016, partly because a lot of their constituents were happy to hear the rhetoric of Donald Trump.
+Republicans maintained power in congress in 2016, partly because a lot of their constituents were happy to hear the rhetoric of Donald Trump.
 These constituents were not aware that Trump tried to run for President as an Independent and a Democrat, before he found out that the people who were most susceptible to his ramblings were Republicans.

 But instead of pursuing Republican goals of states’ rights, limiting women’s and minorities’ rights and amended medical coverage, Trump spent the next three years pursuing his own re-election, following up on promises which swayed the electoral college, if not the popular vote, carrying on rallies and golfing instead of working as a part of a 3-cameron system of government.
 Republicans found him dictating to them what they should do, instead of the other way around.
-Any dissention in the Republican party was quaffed with threats and even actions.
-Still, their constituents blindly followed Trump’s rhetoric, so the Republicans in Congress had to do the same.
+Any dissension in the Republican party was quaffed with threats and even actions.
+Still, their constituents blindly followed Trump’s rhetoric, so the Republicans in congress had to do the same.
 Trump taking immigration complaints to the extreme further weakened popular support of the Republican party.

 © 2020 Bonnie-Jean Rohner